 We could see though, that a late spring start does not give the tree enough time to develop and ripen a lot of fruit.

-For the winter, before it got freezing in the greenhouse, we moved the tree into our unheated garage.
+For the winter, before it got freezing cold in the greenhouse, we moved the tree into our unheated garage.
 Again, we are in zone 3, so the unheated garage does get frost, but not more than a zone 5 garden would.

 I don’t recall watering the tree during the winter, and our garage only has west-facing windows, meaning the tree did not get any sunlight.
-I don’t think any of it matters since the tree was dormant at this stage.
+I don’t think it matters since the tree was dormant at this stage.

 Harvesting figs

-It seems that our fig tree produces two crops during the summer.
+Fig tree produces two crops during the summer.
 One early that ripens mid-summer and one that ripens in late fall.

-We had to learn that the window when the figs are perfectly ripe is quite small.
+We had to learn that the window when the figs are perfectly ripe is relatively small.
 If not picked, the tree drops the fruit and it rots.
 We lost a few due to not knowing this.

 Adding a fig tree to our garden has been a real joy.
 We would recommend it to anyone who is open to some growing adventure.